testertina/Project-2---Sinatra-Application/README.md

 ```
 This will create a schema file which is the blueprint to creat a resturants and reviews.
 This is not to be edited.

-* Editing RestaurantController
+* Editing RestaurantsController

-Created 7 RESTful routes for the Restaurant controller.
+Created 7 RESTful routes for the Restaurants controller.

 The user must be able to: